Sex and Relationship Education in Secondary Schools

 - A copy of the slides will be made available after the course, along with further materials

-This is a one day course split over Friday 5th March 1pm to 3.30pm and Thursday 11th March 4pm to 6:30pm.
+This is a one day course split over Thursday 13th May and Thursday 20th May at 4pm to 6:30pm on both days.

 Since 1st September 2020 it has been a statutory requirement that all secondary schools build on primary-level Relationship education and deliver ‘Relationships and Sex Education’ (SRE) in England.
 Health Education is also compulsory in all state-funded schools.